harlan-zw/unlighthouse/docs/config/index.md

 - **Type:** `string|null`
 - **Default:** `null`

 Load the configuration from a custom config file.
 By default, it attempts to load configuration from `unlighthouse.config.ts`.

+You can set up multiple configuration files for different sites you want to scan.
+For example:

+- `staging-unlighthouse.config.ts`
+- `production-unlighthouse.config.ts`

 ### outputPath